EthanJTucker/Unsupervised_Anomaly_Detection_Project/README.md

 4. LSTM Autoencoder (RNN)

 Best models by f1 score were PCA and K-Means with ~ 500 anomalies detected.
 At 700 models we have a more robust detection of a difficult to detect anomaly at the cost of lower precision.
+600 is a good middle ground.